 The 1960 FJ40 Toyota Land Cruiser isn’t the first Land Cruiser ever made.
 That honor goes to the 20-Series of Land Cruisers from 1958.
-The reason this model made it to the list is because it immediately became a hit in the United States.
+The Land Cruiser made the list because it immediately became a hit in the United States.
 From 1961 to 1965, the Land Cruiser was the best-selling Toyota in the U.S. Fast forward to today, and the Land Cruiser is still on sale, looking out of place in a lineup that also includes the Prius and GR Supra.
-Without the legendary off-roader, Toyota wouldn’t be here and one of the most capable and reliable SUVs ever made wouldn’t be around.
+Without the legendary off-roader, Toyota wouldn’t be here, and one of the most capable and reliable SUVs ever made wouldn’t be around.
 Jeep isn’t the only automaker that makes off-roading-oriented SUVs, and the Land Cruiser proved that.

 Like a few other SUVs on this list, the Mercedes-Benz G-Class has a rich history.
 Available since the late ‘70s as both a simple off-roader for the masses and as part of a lineup specifically built with the military in mind.
 Both lines of the G-Class shared a few elements, including a heavy-duty all-wheel-drive system, a narrow stance, and a boxy design.
-From rally car and popemobile to police car, the G-Class has been used for a range of purposes.
+From rally cars and popemobile to police

 Say what you want about Tesla or its outspoken CEO, Elon Musk, but the startup that essentially manifested itself out of thin air has gone to turn the automotive industry on its head.
 Beating giants like Ford and General Motors to introduce high-tech, useable electric vehicles that consumers actually want to buy.
 Tesla always seems like it’s one step ahead of the rest.
 Hands down, Tesla is the most popular electric brand in the world and it has the sales to prove it.